-See Note 2 to our condensed consolidated financial statements for a discussion of accounting pronouncements recently adopted and recently issued accounting pronouncements not yet adopted and their potential impact to our financial statements.
+See For a description of recent accounting pronouncements, see "Recently Adopted Accounting Pronouncements" and "Recent Accounting Pronouncements Not Yet Adopted" in Note 2 to our the unaudited condensed consolidated financial statements for a discussion of accounting pronouncements recently adopted and recently issued accounting pronouncements not yet adopted and their potential impact to our financial statements. included elsewhere in this Quarterly Report.